 For parents

-Over the years we have worked with thousands of young carers, parents and wider family, and developed strong relationships with referrers including local authorities, social work teams, school welfare officers, GPs and other welfare organisations.
-This allowed us to support the children with the most urgent needs in the best way possible.
+Over the last 30 years, we have supported thousands of young carers, parents, and families, and have built strong relationships with referrers including local authorities, social work teams, schools, GPs, and other welfare organisations.
+These trusted partnerships help us ensure that children with the greatest need, are supported in the most appropriate and effective way.

 Our programme